 One aspect of the new system that the government is keen to highlight is the ability to make online checks on an individual, but in truth these are of limited use.
 The only information that will be available online is simply whether an individual is barred, or is ‘subject to monitoring’ (ie clear to work).
 It will not give any further information.
 It will, in effect, be similar to the current standard level CRB check.
 However, for recruitment into almost every regulated activity role, the RAP will need information equivalent to an enhanced CRB check and this will only be available through an application, rather than online.

 However, RAPs also commit offences if they engage an individual in regulated activity who is either barred or not subject to monitoring.
-Where the RAP is an organisation, this offence is committed by both the organisation, and by any manager who is complicit or reckless.
+Where the RAP is an organization, this offence is committed by both the organization, and by any manager who is complicit or reckless.

 Overall, the new system does have some obvious benefits.
 It combines List 99 and the POCA list, and it can react to new information.
 However, the facility for online checks appears to be of limited value.